kah-ve/TrafficSignGAN/README.md

 ## Results

 Currently have some images output using a DCGAN on the whole training dataset.
-This network was trained as a proof of concept, and I have no way of controlling the output currently.
+This network was trained as a proof of concept, and I have no way of controlling the output as of now.

 Some Output: